adrfantini/academic-kickstart/content/en/home/experience.md

   location = "Trieste, Italy"
   date_start = "2009-10-01"
   date_end = "2012-11-26"
+  description = """Scholarship obtained from the [Collegio Fonda](https://www.collegiofonda.it/) after written and oral examinations.
-  description = """Thesis title: _Use of the Arduino microcontroller to carry out measurements in the teaching of Physics in laboratories_ (in Italian)"""
+Thesis title: _Use of the Arduino microcontroller to carry out measurements in the teaching of Physics in laboratories_ (in Italian).
+Evaluation: 106/110."""

 +++